Nigel-Cheong/NewsFlow/README.md

 ## 1. Project Overview

 NewsGenius is an AI-powered newsletter creation tool designed to streamline the editorial workflow.
 It leverages Google's Gemini 2.5 Pro Flash via the Genkit framework to provide intelligent features like content scanning, layout suggestions, and interactive chat-based editing.
-The application is built as a full-stack Next.js application with a serverless backend and a local file-based database for data persistence.
+The application is built as a full-stack Next.js application with a serverless backend and a cloud-based persistence layer.

 ## 2. Technology Stack